pavelmaksimov/di-linter/README.md

 The `--di-config` option allows you to specify a custom path to the configuration file, which is useful when you want to use a configuration file that's not in one of the default locations.

+## Pattern Exclusions

+The linter supports excluding specific objects and modules from dependency injection checks using pattern matching.
+This is useful when you have certain objects or modules that you want to exempt from the dependency injection rules.

+### Pattern Matching Syntax

+Both `exclude-objects` and `exclude-modules` support pattern matching using the `fnmatch` syntax, which allows for flexible wildcard matching:

+- `*` matches any sequence of characters (including none)
+- Exact string matches the exact name
+- Pattern matching is case-insensitive (e.g., "Local*" will match both "LocalKlass" and "local_func")

+### Object Pattern Examples

+- `"Settings"` - Matches exactly the object named "Settings"
+- `"Config*"` - Matches all objects starting with "Config" (e.g., "Config", "ConfigLoader", "ConfigManager")
+- `"*Repository"` - Matches all objects ending with "Repository" (e.g., "UserRepository", "ProductRepository")
+- `"*Factory*"` - Matches all objects containing "Factory" (e.g., "Factory", "UserFactory", "FactoryMethod")

+### Module Pattern Examples

+- `"project.endpoints"` - Matches exactly the module named "project.endpoints"
+- `"project.api.*"` - Matches all modules in the "project.api" package (e.g., "project.api.users", "project.api.products")
+- `"*.endpoints"` - Matches all modules ending with "endpoints" (e.g., "api.endpoints", "web.endpoints")
+- `"project.*.models"` - Matches all "models" modules in any subpackage of "project" (e.g., "project.users.models", "project.products.models")

+### How Exclusions Work

+- **Object exclusions** match against the object name in the issue message (e.g., "LocalKlass", "func_from_other_module")
+- **Module exclusions** match against the module path of the file where the issue is reported, not the imported module
+- To exclude issues related to a specific imported module, you can:
+  1. Use `exclude-objects` with patterns matching the imported module name (e.g., "other_module*")
+  2. Use `exclude-modules` to exclude the entire file where the imports are used

 ## Skipping Specific Lines